BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/pokeamango/index.md

 ## Scripting

-To get the flag, we have to capture 151 mangos, and then, we have to move all around the world to do it quickly.
+To get the flag, we have to capture 151 mangoes, and then, we have to move all around the world to do it quickly.
 However, it was harder than expected because of 2 things:
-* we had to find in which cities mangos were.
+* we had to find in which cities mangoes were.
 We used [this](cities.txt)list (http://gael-varoquaux.info/images/misc/cities.txt) to iterate over biggest cities
 * the server often returned an error 500, making the script crash
 * we had to wait some seconds between each request